francisco-fialho/StrikeList/README.md

 <h3>Features:</h3

+---
-**Task Creation:**
+> **Task Creation:**
+>
-* Users can easily add new tasks with titles and descriptions.
+> Users can easily add new tasks with titles and descriptions.
+>
-* Option to set deadlines for tasks (date and/or time).
+> Option to set deadlines for tasks (date and/or time).

 <br/>

-**Task Prioritization:**
+> **Task Prioritization:**
+>
-* Implement a system for users to prioritize tasks (e.g., high, medium, low).
+> Implement a system for users to prioritize tasks (e.g., high, medium, low).
+>
-* This can be achieved with different colored labels or a drag-and-drop functionality.
+>This can be achieved with different colored labels or a drag-and-drop functionality.

 <br/>

-**Task Management:**
+> **Task Management:**
+>
-* Users can mark tasks as completed to track their progress.
+> Users can mark tasks as completed to track their progress.
+>
-* Include an option to edit existing tasks (title, description, deadline, priority).
+> Include an option to edit existing tasks (title, description, deadline, priority).

 <br/>

-**Offline Functionality:**
+> **Offline Functionality:**
+>
-* All data (tasks, deadlines, priorities) is stored locally on the device.
+> All data (tasks, deadlines, priorities) is stored locally on the device.
+>
-* This ensures the app functions even without an internet connection.
+> This ensures the app functions even without an internet connection.

 <br/>

-**Optional Features (for future development | PAID ??):**
+> **Optional Features (for future development | PAID ??):**
+>
-* Recurring tasks: Allow users to set tasks that repeat daily, weekly, or monthly.
+> Recurring tasks: Allow users to set tasks that repeat daily, weekly, or monthly.
+>
-* Subtasks: Enable users to break down large tasks into smaller, more manageable steps.
+> Subtasks: Enable users to break down large tasks into smaller, more manageable steps.
+>
-* Notifications: Implement reminders for upcoming tasks with customizable alerts.
+> Notifications: Implement reminders for upcoming tasks with customizable alerts.
+>
-* Categorization: Allow users to categorize tasks (e.g., work, personal, errands) for better organization.
+> Categorization: Allow users to categorize tasks (e.g., work, personal, errands) for better organization.

 <br/>

 <h3>Benefits:</h3>

- **Improved personal productivity and time management.**
+> **Improved personal productivity and time management.**

- **Reduced stress and feelings of overwhelm from remembering tasks.**
+> **Reduced stress and feelings of overwhelm from remembering tasks.**

- **Clear visualization of progress towards goals.**
+> **Clear visualization of progress towards goals.**

 <br />
     <a href="https://github.com/francisco-fialho/StrikeList"><strong>Explore the docs »</strong></a>